awsdocs/aws-cost-management-user-guide/doc_source/ce-api-best-practices.md

 # Best Practices for the AWS Cost Explorer API<a name="ce-api-best-practices"></a>

-Note the following best practices when working with the Cost Explorer API\.
+The following are best practices when working with the [Cost Explorer API](https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_Operations_AWS_Cost_Explorer_Service.html)\.

 **Topics**
 + [Best Practices for Configuring Access to the Cost Explorer API](#ce-api-best-practices-access)